 Allow them to use colored pencils or markers to complete their work.

-Kids who struggle with sitting still should be allowed to stand to do their homework.
+Kids who struggle with sitting still should be allowed flexible seating to do their homework (and that includes standing!)

 This is especially important since they’ve probably been sitting for most of their day.